wint0178/Modular-Open-Source-Science-Station/README.md

 aggregates real-time microclimate data, barometric pressure, and physical movement tracking.

-At the core of the MOSSS physical tracking infrastructure is the WOILD (Wireless Sensor Network for Real-Time Landslide Detection) subsystem—an open-source hardware and telemetry framework specifically engineered to monitor slope stability and ground acceleration.
+At the core of the MOSSS physical tracking infrastructure is the Wake on Interrupt Landslide Detector (WOILD) subsystem—an open-source hardware and telemetry framework specifically engineered to monitor slope stability and ground acceleration.

-All data streams converge on a centrally located, local Home Assistant Core gateway, which orchestrates automated mobile alerts via custom vector deviation matrices and seamlessly bridges the network into broader smart integrations.
+All data streams converge on a centrally located, local Home Assistant Core gateway, which orchestrates automated mobile alerts via custom vector deviation matrices and bridges the network into broader commercial smart integrations.
 <img src="./ss-topology-image.png" />